grigory93/igz-remote-deployment/README.md

 # Iguazio Remote Delpoyment Example

 ### Quick-Start
-1. Update `.env` file with respective values.
+1. Copy `.env-default` to `.env` and update respective values.
 View below for full overview of what each value means.
 2. Install requirements via `requirements.txt`.
 3. Run `deploy.py` for Iris example.